-Moreno High works closely with the district's Maintenance & Operations Department (M&O) for larger projects, routine facilities maintenance projects, and school inspections.
-The most recent facilities inspection at Moreno High/Beverly Hills High School took place on January 30, 2019.
+There is no facility inspection report for 2019-20 as Moreno High School's classes are currently being housed in facilities at the district office.
 Schools are required by state law to report the condition of their facilities; the School Site Inspection table illustrated in this report identifies the state-required inspection areas, disclosing the operational status in each of those areas.